arduino/help-center-content/content/About Arduino/My Arduino Account/Create-an-Arduino-account-for-a-minor.md

 5. Agree to the terms of parental consent and click Create Account.

-The junior account will be created and added to the list of your junior accounts.
+The account will be created and added to the list of your junior accounts.

 ---